How to integrate UFT(QTP) with ALM (Quality Center)

 Step 9) We need to save the associated library files in ALM under ‘test Resources’.

-• Click ‘New Resource’ button
+• Click the ‘New Resource’ button.

-• The ‘New Resource’ Dialog opens up
+• The ‘New Resource’ dialog opens up.

-• Enter the Name of the Function Library
+• Enter the Name of the Function Library.

-• Select the type as ‘Function Library’
+• Select the type as ‘Function Library’.

-• Click ‘OK’
+• Click ‘OK’.

 Saving Script into ALM